 We all want to adapt our house designs to our specific lifestyles.
 What better than a house extension to add that extra valuable space for a growing family?
 The good thing with house extensions is that they do not force us to disrupt our current home living.
 What’s more, extending a house, modernizes our space and improves efficiency.
 If you are considering a house extension, here are 4 factors to reckon with.

 The exact time we need to extend the house matters a lot.
 It is unreasonable to think that we can call an architect and have them build our home in the same week.
 The process of choosing a home designer and getting started on the project can take several months.
-It is important to allocate enough time for planning and set realistic deadlines to avoid unnecessary stress.
-Here is a general time scale to consider when extending:
+Sometimes you have issues with mold and other health issues in the areas where you want to have the extension.
+Calling in services similar to Mold Removal Services might add extra costs to your budget.
+You then also have the issue of these types of services costing you time as well as money, but it is very important that you make sure all health concerns are fully addressed before you continue on.
+What if, say, the area you want to extend your house in is infested with pests?
+You would need some time to determine this and call Illinois exterminators (if that is where you live) to clean the space for you.
+Hence, it is important to allocate enough time for planning and set realistic deadlines to avoid unnecessary stress.
+Here is a general time scale of some other things to consider when extending:

 - Two weeks for appointing a qualified architect